k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 </tr>
 <tr>
 <td style="width: 456.55px;" valign="top">
-<p><strong>DELETE INSTANCE IF NOT EXIST</strong> - Delete all LUIs that do not exist in the source system.
+<p><strong>DELETE INSTANCE IF NOT EXIST</strong> - delete all LUIs that do not exist in the source system.
 To run this command, set the config.ini file as follows:</p>
 <ul>
 <li>Set DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED parameter to true</li>
 <li>Uncomment DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED parameter</li>